-Projects that remain open longer than 12 months after receiving a certificate of occupancy (or equivalent) or that have not had expenditures in the last three fiscal years without sufficient justification for the need to remain open will be closed administratively at year-end.
-Those agencies still showing a number of active capital projects after the capital year-end close exercise will need to explain why new capital requests should be considered when they are still trying to address an existing backlog of projects.
-In addition to the capital year-end close exercise, there will be an exercise this fall to better understand how well agencies are able to fully utilize their maintenance reserve funding.
-Although specifics on this exercise will be forthcoming, the amount of uncommitted maintenance reserve funding at an agency will be taken into account for agencies requesting additional capital funding for large maintenance-type projects.
+Projects that remain open longer than 12 months after receiving a certificate of occupancy (or equivalent) or that have not had expenditures in the last three fiscal years without sufficient justification for the need to remain open will be closed administratively at FY 2025 year-end.
+Those agencies still showing a number of active capital projects after the FY 2025 capital year-end close need to explain in their capital budget request submissions why new capital requests should be considered when they are still trying to address an existing backlog of projects.
+The amount of maintenance reserve funding not under contract at an agency will also be taken into account for agencies requesting additional capital funding for large maintenance-type projects.